You are here

 - The OECD estimates that for every one-percent reduction in global trade costs, global incomes go up by $40 billion.

-- The WTO Trade Facilitation Agreement can cut trade costs by almost 14.5 percent for low-income countries and ten percent for high-income countries.
+- The WTO Trade Facilitation Agreement could reduce worldwide trade costs by between 12.5% and 17.5%.

 Individual WTO Members are now undertaking domestic processes necessary to bring the Agreement into force.
 To achieve this, two-thirds of the WTO’s 161 Members – that is, 108 Members – need to notify the WTO that they have completed their domestic procedures to accept the Agreement.